tjakubo/Decker/README.md

 Change any card/deck images in the script instead of re-importing all of it again.

 ### Features:
-* Easy organizing of card images/sheets (called "assets" here), just replace one link to update your cards/decks
+* Easy organizing of card images/sheets (called "assets" here), just replace image links to update your cards/decks
-* Assets can hold single images or image sheets of any supported size (up to 10x7)
+* Define single images or image sheets of any supported size (1x1 to 10x7)
 * Easy spawning of single cards (asset for face/back, row/column if asset is a sheet)
-* Easy spawning of decks - just provide a list of cards defines as above
+* Easy spawning of decks - just provide a list of cards defined as above
 * Deck management - rearrange, insert or remove cards from decks defined through Decker (before spawning)

 ### Example code